Why is it important to choose the right snacks for hiking?

 2. Line an 8-inch square baking dish with parchment paper.

-3. Mix oats, nut butter, and honey or maple syrup in a large bowl.
+3. In a large bowl, mix together the oats, nut butter, and honey or maple syrup until well combined.

-4. Stir in nuts, dried fruit, and chocolate chips (if using).
+4. Stir in the chopped nuts, dried fruit, and chocolate chips (if using).

 5. Press the mixture firmly into the prepared baking dish.